TomatenKuchenDEV/docs/docs/role.md

 Adds a role to a member.

-If no time was given the user keeps the role forever.
+If no time is given, the user keeps the role forever.

 - role*: The role to add
 - user*: The user to add the role to
-- time: Für wie lange der Nutzer die Rolle haben soll
+- time: The time how long the user should keep the role

 ## remove {#cmd-remove}